Skylight: Retractable skylight

-A large (20' x 20') steel and glass retractable skylight, seen from the roof.
+A large (20' × 20') steel and glass retractable skylight, seen from the roof.
 Note the steel tracks that the skylight rolls on, to retract.

 The same retractable skylight, seen from the interior.
 This is a bi-parting skylight, meaning that it parts in the middle to open.

 This ridge skylight wraps over the highest point of the roof – the ridgeline.

 This is that same skylight, from the inside.
 Steel allows large spans, without a grid of supporting tubes and cables.